 The primary focus of this course is upon the attributes of an effective, professional teacher.
-Opportunities for assessment of personal qualifications are provided through self-analysis, discussion, and through experience as an observer/aide for a minimum of 30 hours in public school classrooms (see EDUC 1015).
+Opportunities for assessment of personal qualifications are provided through self-analysis, discussion, and through experience as an observer/aide for a minimum of 24 hours in public school classrooms (see EDUC 1015).
 This course also includes a variety of the history of American education, and the roles of various professionals engaged in education.
-Prerequisites: HFST 1500 or PSY 1010 and Sophomore status recommended.
-Corequisite: EDUC 1015.
-Service learning sections available.

-EDUC 1015 FS (0:0:2) INTRODUCTION TO EDUCATION LAB
+EDUC 1015 FS (1:0:1) INTRODUCTION TO EDUCATION LAB